Moravia: Geography

 Geologically, Moravia covers an area between the Bohemian Massif and the Carpathians (from northwest to southeast), and between the Danube basin and the North European Plain (from south to northeast).
 Its core geomorphological features are three wide valleys, namely the Dyje-Svratka Valley (Dyjsko-svratecký úval), the Upper Morava Valley (Hornomoravský úval) and the Lower Morava Valley (Dolnomoravský úval).
 The first two form the westernmost part of the Outer Subcarpathia; the last is the northernmost part of the Vienna Basin.
 The valleys surround the low range of Central Moravian Carpathians.
 The highest mountains of Moravia are situated on its northern border in Hrubý Jeseník; the highest peak is Praděd (1491 m).
 Second highest is the massif of Králický Sněžník (1424 m) the third are the Moravian-Silesian Beskids at the extreme east, with Smrk (1278 m), and then south from here Javorníky (1072).
 The White Carpathians along the southeastern border rise up to 970 m at Velká Javořina.
 The Bohemian-Moravian Highlands on the west reach 837 m at Javořice.

-The river system of Moravia is very cohesive, as the region's border closely follows the watershed of the Morava river, and thus almost the entire area is drained exclusively by a single stream.
+The region's border closely follows the watershed of the Morava river, so almost the entire area is drained by that single stream.
 Easily the Morava's biggest tributaries are Thaya (Dyje) from the right (or west) and Bečva (east).
 The Morava and the Thaya meet at the southernmost and lowest (148 m) point of Moravia.
 Small peripheral parts of Moravia belong to the catchment areas of Elbe, Váh and especially Oder (the northeast).
 The watershed line running along Moravia's border from west to north and east is part of the European Watershed.
 For centuries, there have been plans to build a waterway across Moravia to join the Danube and Oder river systems, using the natural route through the Moravian Gate.